Reports: Ghosn, Kelly, Nissan charged in underreported pay

 - King County family makes 'pretty decent money' but lives paycheck to paycheck.
 Here's the advice they got. | Money Makeover

-Nissan executive Greg Kelly, 62, is suspected of having collaborated with Ghosn.
+Kelly, 62, is suspected of having collaborated with Ghosn.
 Kelly’s attorney in the U.S. says he is asserting his innocence.

 Ghosn, 64, has not commented.